CodePushGo/website/src/content/blog/en/how-native-bridge-works-in-capacitor-android-apps.md

 ### Main Points Review

-In Capacitor Android apps, the native bridge acts as a key communication link between JavaScript and native components.
+In React Native Android apps, the native bridge acts as a key communication link between JavaScript and native components.
 When optimized, it delivers impressive performance metrics:

 | Aspect | Performance Impact |
 | --- | --- |